JamesMGreene/node-flex-sdk/README.md

 As such, `3.6.0`, `3.6.0+1`, and `3.6.0+2` will all install Flex SDK v3.6.0 but each has newer changes to the installer than the previous.

+For the full list of available versions, see [FlexSDKs.md][flex/sdk-versions].

 ## Purpose
 This is an _NPM wrapper_ and can be used to make the various binary executables